DaveMielke/NBP/b2g/doc/UserInterface/Navigation/input.rst

 The character where the cursor is is highlighted via |the cursor indicator|.

 Pressing a cursor routing key brings the cursor to that character.
-If text has been selected then the selection is cleared.
+|if selection| the selection is cleared.

 An additional blank character is rendered at the end of each line within an input area.
 This character represents the delimiter between a line and the one